-The Company has a parallel strategy to produce HPMSM, commencing with this initial leach and crystallisation testwork.
-This will be followed with more detailed Scoping Level leaching, purification and crystallisation of potential battery grade manganese sulphate over the coming months.
+The manganese sulphate results bolsters the Company's strategy to produce HPMSM, commencing with this initial leach and crystallisation testwork which are complementary to the co-development of manganese concentrates for the alloying and steel manufacturing industry.
+The HPMSM strategy will now be further advanced with more detailed Scoping Level leaching, purification and crystallisation testwork to produce potential battery grade manganese sulphate over the coming months.